Cosmian/mse-cli/documentation/docs/getting_started.md

 └── README.md
 ```

-The `app.py` is a basic flask app with no extra code.
-Mse-ify your application is pretty straightforward, it doesn't require any modification of your own application:
+The file `app.py` is a basic flask application with no extra code and adapt your own application to MSE does not require any modification to your python code:

 ```python
 from flask import Flask